-- Enable the students to understand the Architecture and working principle of 8086 microprocessor in detail and briefly about advanced x86 family processors. - Obtain the design and programming skills of microcomputer system construction using microprocessors. - The hands on training in the Laboratory to program microprocessor using assembly language to make the student to understand the working of microprocessor based system.
+- Enable the students to understand the Architecture and working principle of 8086 microprocessor in detail and briefly about advanced x86 family processors. - Obtain the design and programming skills of microcomputer system construction using microprocessors. - The hands on training in the Laboratory to program microprocessor using assembly . language to make the student to understand the working of microprocessor based system. using K-Map 4.
+Variable), Cente-MeClusky Method of obtaining Prime in

-- The course has Lecture, Tutorial, and Practical parts. - Problem Solving using 8086 assembly level programming language and algorithm analysis, discussions, seminars are conducted in the Tutorial period. - Hands on training are given in Laboratory to better understand the theoretical concepts. - Assignments and periodic tests are given to evaluate the student's understanding of the subject.
+- Notation for obtaining Prime Inglicents, Logic des The course has Lecture, Tutorial, and Practical parts. - Problem Solving using 8086 assembly level programming language and algorithm analysis, . discussions, seminars are conducted in the Tutorial period. - Hands on training are given in Laboratory to better understand the theoretical concepts. - Assignments and periodic tests are given to evaluate the student's understanding of the subject.